iyves/ru_col_suggest/README.md

 the bucket to the cloud database.
 After about 4.5 hours, the import should complete, and the bucket may be deleted.

-To connect to the database, you must modify the server's network security configuration to allow for external access.
+To connect to the database, you must modify the server's network security configuration to allow for external access (SQL>Primary Instance>Connections).
 This is detailed in the [gcloud documentation](https://cloud.google.com/sql/docs/mysql/authorize-networks).
-The easiest method for testing is to add a network, and specify the IP address and subnet mask for the computers from which the server will be accessed.
+The easiest method for testing is to add a network, and specify the IP address and subnet mask for the computers from which the server will be accessed (Connections>Networking>Add Network).
 Adjust the `config.ini` file accordingly.

 ## Model Evaluation